 “Providing students in high school the opportunity to complete grade 12 with advanced access to a “Career in Trades”, by integrating the required trades training programs into their secondary school studies “

-ACE IT is an industry training program for high school students.
-Through an ACE IT program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.
+Youth Train in Trades is an industry training program for high school students.
+Through a the Youth Train in Trades program, students can take courses that will give them credit towards both high school graduation and towards completion of an apprenticeship or industry training program.

-ACE IT programs are developed and offered as partnerships between school districts and post secondary institutions, and classes are often taught at colleges.
-Local employers also get involved in the development of ACE IT programs, and students who complete these programs typically have very good success in finding employment.
+Youth Train in Trades programs are developed and offered as partnerships between school districts and post secondary institutions, and classes are often taught at colleges.
+Local employers also get involved in the development of the Youth Train in Trades programs, and students who complete these programs typically have very good success in finding employment.

-Currently in School District 27, the following ACE IT programs are in place for students:
+Currently in School District 27, the following Youth Train in Trades programs are in place for students:

 - Early admission to post-secondary studies while still in secondary school

-- No post-secondary tuition fees while enrolled in a ACE IT Program (students are responsible for TRU Ancillary Fees as well as textbooks, learning guides and personal safety equipment)
+- No post-secondary tuition fees while enrolled in a Youth Train in Trades Program (students are responsible for TRU Ancillary Fees as well as textbooks, learning guides and personal safety equipment)

 - Choice of entry to employment with enhanced technical skills or continuing post-secondary studies